 Do you have any free days?

-In addition to free access for field trips for San Francisco Title 1 schools, the Exploratorium is free to everyone five days every year effective fall 2013.
+In addition to free access for field trips for San Francisco Title 1 schools, the Exploratorium is free to everyone six days every year effective fall 2013.

 Our Free Access Program includes upcoming free days on

 - Mother’s Day (May 11, 2014)